psychemedia/island-storynotes/elder-puckaster.md

 Where do you think he took him to?
 To the very place where the grass was so smooth and soft, and where the fairy rings were always seen.

 "Gracious me!" said John Kann.
 "You are not going to build here!
-Are you not afraid of Puck's little star ?
+Are you not afraid of Puck's little star?
 By St. Radegund you are making a fool of me!" `[St. Radegund appears to have been the patroness saint of Whitewell.
 There was anciently a chapel dedicated to her there.]`

 "I'm not making a fool of you at all," said he; "but, the fact is, now that I am going to be married, I must get a house of my own to live in; besides, this would be a nice healthy place for the children when they come."